dmarx/bench-warmers/warp_klmc2.md

 anyway: flow loss on klmc2, then use klmc2 with init image for vktrs, using init images from the input video OMG I should make that a feature.

 similarly, vktrs could also detect scene changes (!!!) from the input video, then borrow the timing.

+---

+yo rotoscoping idea: just latent blend the init video in a little (instead of going full on, newly re-encoded, post-transform init image)